 Tutorial

-environment.
+In its initial state, this template deploys to a dev environment.
 The tutorials follow an incremental approach to eventually deploy to production:

 - Start with a

-state for testing on your localhost with no Let's Encrypt interaction, then - Deploys the
+devstate for testing on your localhost with no Let's Encrypt interaction, then - Deploys the

-configuration to all nodes in the cluster, then - Deploys to a
+devconfiguration to all nodes in the cluster, then - Deploys to a

-configuration to all nodes in the cluster to test syncing from a remote repo (GitHub) and certificate issuance from the Let's Encrypt staging API, then finally - Deploys to a
+stageconfiguration to all nodes in the cluster to test syncing from a remote repo (GitHub) and certificate issuance from the Let's Encrypt staging API, then finally - Deploys to a

-state on the whole cluster, which just changes to the production API on Let's Encrypt.
+prodstate on the whole cluster, which just changes to the production API on Let's Encrypt.

 Let's Encrypt has rate limiting on their production API, so it's good to make sure everything is working on staging first.
 The cluster can be torn down at any time if you wish to restart from a clean state.